 According to the 2019 Govtrack report card, Dick Durbin had the tenth-most left-leaning voting record in the Senate.

-In 2019, Dick Durbin and 34 other senators introduced the Child Care for Working Families Act.
-This bill aimed to create child care jobs, ensure affordable child care for low-income families, support universal preschool, and improve compensation and training for child care providers.
+In 2019, Dick Durbin and 34 other senators introduced the Child Care for Working Families Act, expected to create child care jobs and ensure affordable child care for families.
+It also supported universal access to preschool and aimed to improve child care compensation.

 On February 5, 2020, Dick Durbin voted to convict Donald Trump on both impeachment articles in Trump's first impeachment trial.